Table of Contents

 Children and adults who are hypersensitive experience sensory overload.
 Therefore, a child with hypersensitivity feels things from one or more senses too much.
 That child will often avoid them.
 And when exposed to too much of a sensory experience become overwhelmed.
 A child experiencing sensory overload might become upset, cry, and have a meltdown.
 Moreover, a child experiencing sensory overload may not be able to explain what they are feeling.
 They will not be able to necessarily explain why they are upset.

-Sensory-friendly clothing for sensory overload.
+Sensory-friendly clothing for sensory overload, autism and anxiety.

 Sensory-friendly clothing is helpful for both children and adults who experience sensory overload.
 In the instance, where the hypersensitivity is from the sense of touch.